Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: Numerical method

-We remark that when the non-Hermitian strength exceeds a critical threshold, the non-Hermitian skin effect dominates, resulting in only the boundary-localized state with the largest overlap persisting.
+We remark that when the non-Hermitian strength exceeds a critical threshold, the non-Hermitian skin effect dominates, resulting in only the boundary-localized state with the largest overlap persisting, i. e. the skin effect causes the pumped soliton to accumulate at the system boundary.
 This phenomenon explains the emergence of skin solitons at the boundary and the origin of the gray region in Fig.~\ref{fig2}.
 The non-Hermitian and nonlinear effects exhibit competitive interplay: under skin-soliton-producing conditions, increasing the nonlinearity strength suppresses boundary localization, enabling the observation of solitons at the system center.